Why Every Police Officer Should Carry Medical Supplies

 About the Author

 Joe is the owner of Off Grid Warehouse.
-His goal is to ensure first responders and civilians have the ability and knowledge to render aid in medical emergencies.
+His goal is to ensure first responders and civilians have the necessary gear and skillset to protect and preserve their lives and the lives of those around them.

 -